GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_quality.md

 ## Quality assurance

 ### Data pre-processing

-Only quality, clear data was included as input data in DEA Tidal Composites.
-Data pre-processing included identification and removal of pixels impacted by clouds, cloud-shadow and sunglint.
+Only high-quality data was included as an input into DEA Tidal Composites.
+Data pre-processing was conducted, involving identifying and removing pixels that are impacted by clouds, cloud-shadow, and sunglint.

-### Codebase testing
+### Code testing

-Code used to generate DEA Tidal Composites is run against automated [integration tests](https://github.com/GeoscienceAustralia/dea-intertidal/tree/develop/tests) to ensure that product quality is maintained as updates and improvements are made.
-These tests verify that the entire product generation workflow is performing as expected, and track changes in product accuracy over time.
+Code used to generate DEA Tidal Composites is run against automated [integration tests](https://github.com/GeoscienceAustralia/dea-intertidal/tree/develop/tests) to ensure that data quality is maintained after the code has been updated.
+These tests verify that the entire product generation workflow is performing as expected and is a way that we track changes in product accuracy over time.

 % ## Known issues